humzakhan/oscillating-pendulums/README.md

 GET http://localhost:<instance-port>/v1/pendulum/config
 ```

-Configuration for any pendulum can be added as well using the same endpoint with `POST` http method.
+Configuration for any pendulum can be added as well using the same endpoint with `PUT` http method.

 In order to view complete documentation of the REST API, kindly visit the swagger documentation: